DOI-ONRR/doi-extractives-data/blog-site/src/pages/making-tough-content-choices/index.md

 Our team tries to take a holistic approach to identifying user needs.
 We examine analytics, we interview users, we iterate and conduct more research...our process starts and ends with users in mind.

 But here's a truth that often goes unmentioned in discussions about user-centered design: user needs are only _part_ of the equation, albeit an integral part.
-Your team's ability to deliver on user needs is an avoidable constraint.
+Your team's ability to deliver on user needs is an unavoidable constraint.

 So how do we go about weighing user needs relative our team's capacity to deliver on them?